0amritsingh/Pattern_Problems/README.md

 # Top 22 Pattern Problems
+> **NOTE:** *Python* is used

-all the important pattern problems that you must solve before starting DSA.
-This will impove your understanding of loops.
+All the important pattern problems that you must solve before doing something else.
+This will impove your understanding of loops/nested loops which is importent for logic building.
+I'll suggest you to try the following patterns youself first and if you got any problem than this repo is right here.
+Even during the making of this repo I'm learing it too.
-**NOTE:** Programming language is Python
+#### How to solve any pattern problem in just 4 simple steps:
+- Make nested loops, the outer loop is concidered as Rows or Y-axis and the inner loop is concidered as column or X-axis.
+- For the inner loop focus on the columns and connect then somehow to the rows.
+- Whatever you are printing(let say *), print it/them inside the inner loop.
+- Observe symmetry (optional)
+---
 ### 1.
 ![ERROR 101](https://static.takeuforward.org/wp/uploads/2022/08/P1.png)
 ### 2.